 There are many ratios, and formulas for those ratios, used in financial analysis.
 We cover just a few of them below.

 Income Statement Ratios

 These ratios utilize figures from the Income Statement alone.
-We've provided the ratios for each of years 2009, 2008 and 2007 in order to show the trends in LLH’s business performance.
+We’ve provided the ratios for each of the years 2018, 2017 and 2016 in order to show the trends in LLH’s business performance.